-The Truth About English Cream Golden Retrievers
+The Truth About English Cream (White) Golden Retrievers

-But you may have seen pictures in a magazine of "English cream golden retrievers," or seen ads from breeders selling them.
-What are these dogs and where can you get them?
-What makes an English cream golden retriever different from the golden retriever we're used to seeing every day in America?
+If you've seen the English cream golden retriever, or "white" golden retriever, in magazines or ads, you may be wondering what it is and where you can get one.
+What makes them different from the average golden retriever that you see every day in America?
 Are they the same breed?
 Is the only difference the coat color?
 In this article we will take a look at some differences and learn the truth about English cream golden retrievers.

 An "English cream golden retriever" is basically a golden retriever in a very pale shade of gold!

 Are American Golden Retrievers Genetically Different From English Ones?

 Somewhat.
 Even though American goldens descend from English lines imported to the U.S. via Canada, the breed evolved and developed differently than its English counterpart because it was bred according to the American Kennel Club standard rather than the standard of the Kennel Club of the UK.
 Let's take a look at a few of the differences.